Dieterbe/body.build/devdocs/README.md

 why e.g. data/programmer and not programmer/data - wouldn't that make more sense?
 * because we also have ui/programmer and not programmer/ui, and we want to leave room for files in ui that are not specific to a feature -> nope, could go into core/ui
 * it's because we except certain commonalities between different data files, ui files etc, so putting them closer together may help with diffing files, copying them etc on the CLI

+TODO: look throughout the course modules about injury management and how it affects program. for sure:
+- eccentric overloading
+pretty sure:
+- higher rep
+- more exercise variety
+- KAATSU